Bitsum.money Market Cap Hits $120,041.87 (BSM)

 Buying and Selling Bitsum.money

-It is usually not possible to purchase alternative cryptocurrencies such as Bitsum.money directly using US dollars.
-Investors seeking to acquire Bitsum.money should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitsum.money using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bitsum.money directly using U.S. dollars.
+Investors seeking to acquire Bitsum.money should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitsum.money using one of the exchanges listed above.

 Receive News & Updates for Bitsum.money Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitsum.money and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.